LaiAnTan/Monash-FIT1008/week05/iterators.md

 This allows us to traverse linked lists and the like without accessing the internals (i.e. self.next)

 An object that can be iterated on is called an iterable.

+The `StopIteration` exception should be raised when there are no more elements to iterate through in the collection.